Photo by Chris Felver

 Terra is the granddaughter of sharecroppers.
-She was born in 1953 and was raised in a large extended family in a banjo and fiddle tradition, rich with storytelling and music.
-She came of age in Compton, California, where her childhood was divided between the city and camping in the Sierra Nevada mountains.
-Her essays and memoirs are infused and shaped by her mixed-blood ethnicity and identity and her connection to the landscape.
+She was born in 1953, and was raised in a large extended family in a banjo and fiddle tradition, rich with storytelling and music.
+She came of age in Compton, California, where her childhood was divided between the city and camping in the Sierra Nevada mountains pulling dinner from a lake.
+Her essays and memoirs are infused and shaped by her mixed-blood identity and her connection to the landscape.
 She lives with her family on the northern edge of the Central California coast, based between the ocean and redwoods, but calls the mountains home.

 Terra Trevor: About my life and work